logtalk-actions/setup-gnu-prolog/README.md

 # Current Status

 This action is in active development.
-This action does not support Windows at this time.
+This action only supports macOS at this time (the Ubuntu package is broken).